 In addition to classroom music and choral instruction, Nueva students in the Lower and Middle Schools can participate in our outstanding instrumental-music program.
 Nationally recognized professional musicians from around the Bay Area offer individual instruction on many musical instruments and disciplines, including violin, piano, guitar, flute, drums, voice, and electric bass.
-(This program will be expanded to the Upper School.)

 Student instrumentalists who demonstrate a high degree of musical potential, competency, and talent are eligible for the audition-based Menuhin-Dowling program, in which students can go deeper into the study and practice of classical music performance.